Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Secrets of the Texas Criminal Justice System and Your Rights

 Facing drug charges can be a stressful experience.
 Lubbock drug trials can seem overwhelming at first, but a capable drug lawyer can help you through this process.
 For example, an experienced drug defense attorney who is well-versed in constitutional law will know to look for any potential constitutional issues in a Lubbock drug case when building a defense.
-Constitutional issues give the defense a basis for disputing evidence in the case and can be helpful in building a solid case.
+Constitutional issues give the defense a basis for disputing evidence in the case and can help build a solid case.

 One of the constitutional issues often seen in a Lubbock drug case concern the legality of the stop.
 It is important to look at the stop from both the standpoint of the federal constitution and the Texas Constitution.
 A lawyer will want to question whether the stop was legal under the Fourth Amendment and/or the Texas Constitution.

-If the stop was not legal, in Texas, there is another provision of the Texas code of criminal procedure called 3823, which says, “If the evidence was illegally obtained and then the jury found that it was illegally obtained, then the jury shall disregard all the evidence that was illegally obtained.”
+If the stop was not legal, in Texas, there is another provision of the Texas Code of a criminal procedure called 3823.
+Which says, “If the evidence was illegally obtained and then the jury found that it was illegally obtained.
+Then the jury shall disregard all the evidence that was illegally obtained.”

-Most of the time, with a motion to suppress, alleging that the law has been violated, a judge who is going to make that determination.
-That is clearly true in Texas, but under 3823, if a fact issue arises, then the jury will also get to make that determination.
+Most of the time, with a motion to suppress, alleging that the law has been violated.
+A judge who is going to make that determination.
+That is true in Texas, but under 3823, if a fact issue arises.
+Then the jury will also get to make that determination.